Wet Brain (Wernicke-Korsakoff Syndrome): Causes, Symptoms, and Treatment

 Back to top

-Although WKS isn’t exclusively associated with chronic alcohol misuse and severe alcohol use disorder (AUD), they are the most common causes of this disease.
-WKS occurs in only 1-2% of the general population, while an estimated 12-14% of alcoholics are likely to suffer from wet brain.
-Excessive alcohol consumption over a sustained period of time can lead to these two disorders for a number of reasons:
+Although wet brain isn’t exclusively associated with chronic alcohol misuse and severe alcohol use disorder (AUD), they are the most common causes of this disease.
+Wernicke-Korsakoff syndrome occurs in only 1-2% of the general population, while an estimated 12-14% of alcoholics are likely to suffer from wet brain.
+Excessive alcohol consumption over a sustained period of time can lead to these two disorders for several reasons:

 • Alcoholic gastroenteritis - Inflammation of the stomach lining can cause vomiting or diarrhea.
 This impairs the absorption of thiamine as it prevents nutrients from being absorbed into the gastrointestinal tract.